EcoFreshKase/gene-zip/README.md

 Maybe you don't trust some sketchy executable on the internet.
 I can understand this.
 In this case you need more technical knowledge.

-First of all Fork the Repository.
+First of all, fork the Repository.
 Check the source code for harmful code.
 Compile the rust code in release mode.
 (Make sure you have rustc 1.70.0 or a newer version installed as this is the version used to compile the code) Add the path to the executable in "g-zip installer.iss".
 Install [Inno Setup](https://jrsoftware.org/isdl.php) and create the installer.
 Use the installer to install g-zip.

 ## **Features**
 ### **1. DNA⇔Binary Conversion**